AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 CompanyJ.D.
 Power Claims Satisfaction1CRASH Network Report Card2NAIC Complaint Index3

-What the study measuresSatisfaction with the claims process, based on responses from nearly 10,000 customers who recently filed a claimClaims handling and payment practices, based on an annual survey of collision repair shopsConsumer complaints relative to market share.
+What the study measuresSatisfaction with the claims process, based on responses from over 9,000 customers who recently filed a claimClaims handling and payment practices, based on an annual survey of collision repair shopsConsumer complaints relative to market share.
 The lower the score, the better

 *USAA technically doesn’t qualify to rank on J.D.
 Power studies, due to its eligibility restrictions.